pavan98765/Auto-WCEBleedGen/README.md

 ## Link to Datasets and Models:

 We Recommend you to explore our dataset and trained models on the [Roboflow Universe platform](https://universe.roboflow.com/wce-fpcql/wce_clean_train_2.0).
-It has multiple versions of the dataset, more data has been added and annotated, 6 models have been trained, deployed and evaluated, which can be easily visualized and used!
+It has multiple versions of the dataset, more data has been added and annotated (6345 Images), 6 models have been trained, deployed and evaluated, which can be easily visualized and used!

 ## Repository Structure